 The most important of these methods is setGroups().
-If the groups have initially been set to NO\GROUPS, no multicast search is performed.
+If the groups have initially been set to NO_GROUPS, no multicast search is performed.
 If it is later changed by setGroups(), then this initiates a search.
 Similarly, addGroups() will also initiate a search.
 (This is why they may throw remote exceptions.)

-$The \ third \ interface \ is \ {\tt DiscoveryLocatorManagement:}$
+The third interface is DiscoveryLocatorManagement:

-'''

-package net.jini.discovery;
+''' package net.jini.discovery;

-public interface DiscoveryLocatorManagement {

-public LookupLocator[] getLocators();

-public void addLocators(LookupLocator[] locators);

-public void setLocators(LookupLocator[] locators);

-public void removeLocators(LookupLocator[] locators);
+public interface DiscoveryLocatorManagement { public LookupLocator[] getLocators(); public void addLocators(LookupLocator[] locators); public void setLocators(LookupLocator[] locators); public void removeLocators(LookupLocator[] locators); } '''

-}

-'''

-An implementation will generally set the locators in its own constructor, so these methods will probably only be useful if you need to change the set of unicast addresses for the lookup services.
+A client or service will generally set the locators in its own constructor, so these methods will probably only be useful if you need to change the set of unicast addresses for the lookup services.